What Paperwork Is Required for Selling a House by Owner in Oklahoma?

 When selling a home FSBO in Oklahoma, closing is more than finding a buyer.
 Follow these steps to complete the sale:

-- Prepare All Necessary Documents: The seller and buyer need all paperwork ready, including the sales contract and disclosure forms.
+- Prepare All Necessary Documents: The seller and buyer need all paperwork, including the sales contract and disclosure forms.

 - Negotiate and Finalize the Contract: Review the contract carefully.
-Consider consulting a real estate attorney to make sure all terms are clear and acceptable for both the seller and buyer.
+Consider consulting a real estate attorney to ensure all terms are clear and acceptable to both the seller and buyer.

 - Meet Legal Requirements: Comply with Oklahoma’s legal standards to avoid issues later.
 Ensure all documents meet state rules.